Mosh333/Learning-C-System-Programming-Operating-System/README.md

 ## System Programming
-List of things done to learn System Programming (in C):
+List of things done to learn System Programming (in C/Java):
 <br>
-- Redo CoE 2SH4 Labs
+- Redo CoE 2SH4 Labs ✅
-    - Status: Labs 3/5 complete (labs in C programming is complete, 2 labs in Java to be completed)
+    - Status: Labs 5/5 complete (labs in C programming is complete, 2 labs in Java complete - includes all bonus questions)
-- Start with going over lecture notes for [Prof. Anton's System Programming Course](https://www.inf.usi.ch/carzaniga/edu/sysprog21f/)
+- Start with going over lecture notes for [Prof. Anton's System Programming Course](https://www.inf.usi.ch/carzaniga/edu/sysprog21f/) ⚠️
     - Status: Not Started
 - May skip the below for now in favour of getting SoE 3SH3 out of the way first
-- Work on the exerd[Prof. Anton's System Programming Course](https://www.inf.usi.ch/carzaniga/edu/sysprog21f/)
+- Work on the exercises ⚠️ [Prof. Anton's System Programming Course](https://www.inf.usi.ch/carzaniga/edu/sysprog21f/)
-    - Status: Not Started
+    - Status: Not Started - Skipping, most likely will do some of the questions
-- Do the Rutgers's Programming Assignments:
+- Do the Rutgers's Programming Assignments: ⚠️
-    - Status: Not Started
+    - Status: Not Started - Skipping, may come back

 ## Operating Systems
 To be done in C
-- Redo SoE 3SH3 Labs
+- Redo SoE 3SH3 Labs 🚧
     - Status: Labs 0/5 complete
-Section yet to be 🚧
+Section yet to be complete (will add additional resources 🙂)🚧
 - [An Operating System Course you can get certificate for](https://learn.saylor.org/course/view.php?id=94)
 - Then move on to practical C programming exercises for OS related topics (POSIX related System programming and IPC programming)!